Virus288/-RTC-test-/docs/Structure.md

 - Services

 Services folder includes all logic, from this application.
 Flow of data is explained in documentation in [Dataflow diagram](./diagrams/Dataflow.md).
 This folder is divided by main modules and their submodules.
 Each "module", similarly like in nest.js, is controlling part of code related to itself.
 It can also "borrow" other services.
+Controller in this folder is used as a sub bootstrap for DI system.
+It initializes each class.

 - Enums
 Enums is small folder, which include enums, which are used widely within the application.
 They are not solely used by specific fields